 Had an interesting breakfast in the Budget Inn Express.
-Everyone asking me to speak more (not something my friends would ever request!!)
+Everyone asking me to speak more (not something my friends would ever request!!) as they were fascinated with my accent!
 The visitors here were on hunting trips and we learned that you can eat what you kill, but you can’t sell it.

 Have to say that the little budget hotel offered great value for money.
 Our first laundrette on site, a small swimming pool and hot tub.
 The room was equipped with fridge and microwave, so we decided to have an ‘evening in’ planning our next few days of routes (or routs they call it out here), have a microwave dinner and do some laundry.
 It was an opportunity for Chris to sample some of the local craft beers, from breweries that seem to be springing up everywhere.

 After breakfast we made our way to the Frontier Automotive Museum in Gillette.
 There was an adjacent antique shop with some great 19th and 20th century memorabilia.

 The motor museum was the most interesting for Chris.
 He was like a boy in a sweet shop as he walked around a 1949 Hudson convertible and a 1959 Chevrolet convertible, among others.
 Also there was an Edsel, a make that had a short but interesting history.
 Wow – they were huge and so much chrome!!
 The replica motor mechanic’s workshop took you back to another era where ‘gas’ was soooo cheap!

 This museum was $8 entry and well worth a visit if you are travelling by in this area.

 Devil’s Tower – the oldest monument in USA